noah-hein/mazeGPT/README.md

 ["Attention Is All You Need"](https://proceedings.neurips.cc/paper_files/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf) was a ground break paper in the world of machine learning in 2017.
 The idea of a transformer has dramatically helped reduced the train time while improving the consistency of attention across long periods of recurrent generation.
-The company [OpenAI](https://openai.com/) has two models ChatGPT and DALL·E both implementing transformers to achieve incredible results.

 The objective of this research project was to implement a transformer model for generating mazes.
 While there are numerous existing maze algorithms that perform well, they tend to produce recurrent patterns despite